lmsac/BacteriaMS/README.md

 ```

 The script [bootstrapping.R] (scripts/bootstrapping.R) runs a cross-validation test on a set of spectra.
 Each spectrum in the dataset was selected as the sample spectrum, and the other spectra were used to construct a reference database, respectively.
 Plots receiver operating characteristic (ROC) curves for identification.

+## Publications
+Yi Yang, Yu Lin, Zhuoxin Chen, Tianqi Gong, Pengyuan Yang, Hubert Girault, Baohong Liu, and Liang Qiao, "Bacterial whole cell typing by mass spectra pattern matching with bootstrapping assessment", Submitted.

+## License
+BacteriaMS is distributed under a BSD license.
+See the LICENSE file for details.

+## Contacts
+Please report any problems directly to the github issue tracker.
+Also, you can send feedback to liang_qiao@fudan.edu.cn